F.A.Q.

 Falamos Português, we speak portuguese !
 Indeed, the Azores are an autonomous area of Portugal located at the same latitude as Lisbon, at 1450km from it.
 The archipelago is part of the European Union and the Euro zone.
 On the boat we usually speak English because of the international clientele.

 In the supermarkets and restaurants, everyone can speak English.
 The menus are translated in almost all the restaurants except for some very typical places with a very local atmosphere.
-If you are interested, I will be happy to take you there and be your interpreter for an evening full of surprises !